Open-CSP/FlexForm/README.md

 It renders HTML5 form elements and allows to edit or create a page or multiple pages with one form.

+Version 2 has changes in its config.
+So upgrading to version 2 means adjusting your local settings.

-This version 1 is a complete rewrite and stripped down version from the previous FlexForm.
+Version 1 was a complete rewrite and stripped down version from the previous WSForm.

-Compared to the previous version File upload and E-mail are not supported and will be added in a later version.
-Rendering of a form has been rewritten to support themes.

-Documentation will be added soon.

 ## Installation